Skip to main content

 However, the White Star Line chose to make both luxury and comfort key components of the Titanic.
 This helped differentiate Titanic from other ocean liners being built by Cunard Cruise Line, which was the White Star Line’s biggest competition at the time.

 Both companies were racing to dominate the Atlantic, but Cunard focused on making ships that could cross the ocean quickly, while White Star Line focused on building a ship full of luxury.
+Because of this, the Titanic would be more comparable to a cruise ship today than an ocean liner and offered amenities that other ocean liners at the time did not.

 Today, ocean liners are becoming a thing of the past with an overall preference shift towards cruise ships.
 Currently, the RMS Queen Mary 2 is the only operational ocean liner that regularly transports passengers across the Atlantic.